mixaverros88/Tweet_Sentiment_Extraction/README.md

 https://www.kaggle.com/c/tweet-sentiment-extraction/overview

+The main goal for this competition is to create a model to be able to classify a tweet.

 ### Install dependencies

 In order to install the required dependencies, you have to run the following command at root level.